zhsln/Theatre-Connect/documents/Class desctiptions.md

 ### PerformanceRepositoryInterface
 Outlines the methods for managing performance data in the database.
 It includes adding, updating, and fetching performance details.

+## GlobalExceptionHandler and Exceptions
+### GlobalExceptionHandler
+designed for global exception handling, including method argument validation, missing resources, unique data conflicts, and other exceptions, returning appropriate HTTP responses.

+### AlreadyExistsException
+Indicates a conflict, typically used when an attempt to create a resource that already exists is made.

+### ResourceNotFoundException
+Aimed at handling cases where requested resources are not found, signaling a NOT_FOUND error condition.